Long-time asymptotics of the modified KdV equation in weighted Sobolev spaces: Contour deformation

 { \sixmatrix{The Matrix $\calR^{(2)}$ for Region I, near $-z_0$}{fig R-2-} {\twomat{1}{R_{7}^- e^{-2i\theta}}{0}{1}} {\twomat{1}{0}{R_3e^{2i\theta}}{1}} {\twomat{1}{R_4e^{-2i\theta}}{0}{1}} {\twomat{1}{0} {R_{8}^- e^{2i\theta}}{1}} }

-Each $R_i(z)$ in $\Omega_i$ is constructed in such a way that the jump matrices on the contour and $\dbar R_i(z)$ enjoys the property of exponential decay as $t\to \infty$.
+Each $R_i(z)$ in $\Omega_i$ is constructed in such a way that the jump matrices on the contour and $\dbar R_i(z)$ along with along with their relevant exponentials enjoys the property of exponential decay as $t\to \infty$.
 We formulate Problem \ref{prob:DNLS.RHP1} into a mixed RHP-$\dbar$ problem.
 In the following sections we will separate this mixed problem into a localized RHP and a pure $\dbar$ problem whose long-time contribution to the asymptotics of $u(x,t)$ is of higher order than the leading term.

 The following lemma (\cite[Proposition 2.1]{DM08}) will be used in the error estimates of $\bar \partial$-problem in Section \ref{sec:dbar}.

 We first denote the entries that appear in \eqref{R1}--\eqref{R8-} by